osgrijilio/dva-c02/chapters/c_11_networking/content.md

 - __Default Network ACL__ for a subnet:
   - __ALLOWS__ all inbound traffic and
   - __ALLOWS__ all outbound traffic.
-  - Stateful.
+  - Stateless.
 Can state ALLOW or DENY rules.
+Must configure both inbound (eg 443) and outbound (1024-65535)

 - __Default Security Group__ for an EC2 instance:
   - __BLOCKS__ all inbound traffic